Public Notice (Updated 7/20/20)

 Did you lose your job or have your hours reduced as a result of COVID-19?
 Visit the COVID-19 Jobs Portal: https://jobs.covid19.nj.gov/

-In response to Governor Murphy’s directive to stay at home, Gloucester Township Public Schools and Black Horse Pike Regional School Districts’ Food Service Department will reduce the days for Breakfast & Lunch meal distribution.
-These changes are effective beginning Monday, March 23rd.
-Hours of operation will remain unchanged: from 9:00 AM until Noon at the three middle schools.
+The Black Horse Pike Regional School Districts’ Food Service Department will continue their meal distribution throughout the summer for Breakfast & Lunch meals.
+Hours of operation will remain unchanged: from 10:00 AM until Noon at the three high schools.

 Until this crisis has ended, we remain committed to the students and families of Gloucester Township.